Chart Color Schemes

 Evans Head hosts an older demographic, ranking in the top quartile nationwide

-Evans Head has a median age of 49, which is higher than Rest of NSW's figure of 43 and Australia's figure of 38.
-Compared to the Rest of NSW average, the 65-74 cohort is notably over-represented in Evans Head at 16.5%, while the 25-34 cohort is under-represented at 8.4%.
-This concentration of the 65-74 age group is well above the national figure of 9.4%.
-Between 2021 and present, the 75 to 84 age group has grown from 7.8% to 9.6% of the population.
+Evans Head's median age is 49, which is higher than Rest of NSW's figure of 43 and Australia's average of 38 years.
+Comparing Evans Head with Rest of NSW, the 65-74 age group is notably over-represented at 16.5% locally, while the 25-34 cohort is under-represented at 8.4%.
+This concentration in the 65-74 age group is well above Australia's national figure of 9.4%.
+From 2021 to present, the 75 to 84 age group has grown from 7.8% to 9.6% of Evans Head's population.
 Conversely, the 5 to 14 cohort has declined from 11.2% to 10.3%.
 By 2041, demographic projections indicate significant shifts in Evans Head's age structure.
-The 75 to 84 age cohort is projected to increase by 202 people (34%) from 593 to 796.
+The 75 to 84 age cohort is projected to grow by 201 people (34%), increasing from 594 to 796.
 In contrast, population declines are projected for the 5 to 14 and 15 to 24 cohorts.